-We tried a traditional Swedish seafood Smörgåsbord for dinner.
+At one of the restaurants, we tried a traditional Swedish seafood Smörgåsbord for dinner.
 A Smörgåsbord is a hot and cold buffet.
 In this case, it comprised of almost entirely, fish.

-The Globe, (or in Swedish, Globen) is an indoor arena located in Stockholm Globe City, Johanneshov district of Stockholm.
+The Globe, (or in Swedish, Globen) is an indoor arena located in Stockholm Globe City, in the Johanneshov district of Stockholm.
 It is the largest hemispherical building on Earth, with a diameter of 110 metres.
 Shaped like a large white ball, it has a seating capacity of 16,000 spectators.

 Stockholm is a beautiful modern city with a rich history.
-I would definitely coming back.
+I would definitely be coming back.
 When I do come back, this is my list of things to do: